Pylons/pyramid/docs/narr/configuration.rst

 Declarative Configuration
 -------------------------

-A :mod:`repoze.bfg` application can be alternately be configured "declaratively", if so desired.
+A :mod:`pyramid` application can be alternately be configured "declaratively", if so desired.
 Declarative configuration relies on *declarations* made external to the code in a configuration file format named :term:`ZCML` (Zope Configuration Markup Language), an XML dialect.

-A :mod:`repoze.bfg` application configured declaratively requires not one, but two files: a Python file and a :term:`ZCML` file.
+A :mod:`pyramid` application configured declaratively requires not one, but two files: a Python file and a :term:`ZCML` file.

 In a file named ``helloworld.py``: